Make the best senior care decision

 Medicaid: Medicaid-eligible North Dakota residents are served through the North Dakota Medicaid State Plan Personal Care Services (MSP-PC) program.
 Services may be provided in a senior’s home or the home of a loved one.

-Non-Medicaid: Seniors in Ohio who don’t qualify for Medicaid may receive funds for services through the Ohio Elder Services Program (ESP).
+Non-Medicaid: Seniors in Ohio who don’t qualify for Medicaid may receive funds for services through the Ohio Elderly Services Program (ESP).
 ESP is currently only available in five counties, and family caregivers must meet state qualifications.

 Non-Medicaid: No in-home care payment programs are available for Oklahoma seniors who don’t qualify for Medicaid.